phaserjs/phaser/README.md

 **Physics**

 Phaser ships with our Arcade Physics system.
-An extremely light-weight AABB physics library perfect for low-powered devices and fast collision response.
-Control velocity, acceleration, bounce, drag and full collision and separation control.
+A SAT based collision and physics library perfect for low-powered devices and fast collision response.
+Control velocity, acceleration, bounce, damping and full collision and separation control.
+As of version 1.1.4 we now support rectangles, circles and polygon collision with full rotation.

 **Sprites**